 While primarily a heist movie, “Odds Against Tomorrow” deftly delves into the subject of racism and segregation without stalling the storyline.
 Director Wise is definitely in his wheelhouse, meshing social issues with suspenseful thrills, all on the backdrop of what feels like an abandoned Manhattan and a forgotten Upstate NY town.
 He also takes advantage of Belafonte’s musical talents by crafting a superbly tense scene in which he belts out a tune in a nightclub while we can see fear and anger mounting in his psyche — something that culminates in the final minutes of the film.

 Even though the number of NYC locations used in the film were minimal, what’s interesting is seeing a relatively calm Manhattan of 1959, on the precipice of harder times — a period which would last a good 20-30 years.

 As soon as I saw the scene, I guessed that it took place somewhere along Riverside Drive, mostly because of the narrow park and river that appeared across the street.
 But instead of immediately cruising up the Drive in Google Street View, I first searched online for any references to either of the hotels that appeared in these scenes.

 I couldn’t find any information on Hotel Juno, but I did find some references to the Norcit Hotel in several 1959 issues of The New York Age (one of the first Black newspapers in the United States, dating back to 1880, but which ended its run one year after this movie came out).
 The weekly want ads for the hotel promoted, “Beautiful studio rooms” with such amenities as “maid” and “switchboard” services, along with “kitchen privileges.”
 But more importantly, they gave an address of 617 W 143rd Street, which clearly matched the film.

-Even though these two places were called “hotels,” I assume they were basically weekly, low-end housing for transients and people down on their luck — a kind of squalid place that doesn’t really exists in NYC anymore.
+Even though these two places were called “hotels,” I assume they were basically weekly, low-end housing for transients and people down on their luck — a kind of squalid place that doesn’t really exist in NYC anymore.